 The large table in the front room holds a pile of papers and magazines, so sometimes it’s possible to sit there in silence reading through them, at others a buzz of conversation rises and falls over it.
 This room with its tiled walls houses the cake counter, which can’t be missed.

-Queuing to place an order here it’s possible to range over all the cake choices available, and the selection is impressive.
 It includes several gluten-free options and starts with slices of tray bakes like lemon and almond cake, passes through madeleines, over scones on to the whole round cakes, served in slices.
 Last time I was there a rich chocolate sponge sat enticingly just beyond everything else.

 If the front room is crowded, or peace and quiet are more appealing, food and drinks can be carried through to the next room.
 This offers another long central table, but there are also small arched alcoves all around the room for more privacy.
 The last option is the small back room, sandwiched between the kitchen where the cakes are baked and the cold room where they are stored.
 Sitting here at one of the individual tables tucked away between high-backed settles, it can be unsettlingly tempting to see supplies being borne past to replenish the cake counter.